auerswal/pubcloud2020/ex3-web/README.md

 Thus I expect to need to either update the default security group, or create a suitable security group as well.

+**Update 2020-04-20:** Instead of using the AWS Key Pair functionality, using cloud-init (see below) could be used to manage public SSH keys.
+Cloud-init is not limited to RSA Keys, as far as I know.

 ### 2. Deploy a VM in the default VPC

 Deploying a virtual machine (VM) respectively EC2 instance is a preparatory